 - Mustard and urad dal are the basic ingredients.
 We use these ingredients for seasoning almost every other recipe.

 - A small quantity of onion is more than enough for making recipe. a quarter cup of chopped onion will be perfect.

 - Curry leaves add the flavor which is also rich in iron.
 Usually, this ingredient will be discarded while eating.

 - Asafoetida, a healthy ingredient added as a flavoring agent.
-And it is believed to take away all the gastric troubles caused by the dal.

 - I would personally suggest using a pressure cooker for making this dosakaya pappu.
 As open stovetop cooking method takes huge time to get cook.

 - Pressure cooker or the instant pot would be the best method for cooking dal.

 - Pressure cookers are easy to use and easy to clean.
 And it cuts down the cooking time in half without messing in the kitchen.